 We are encouraging former students to sign up to stay connected with Swindon Academy.
 Ex-pupils can inspire young people in a number of ways; as career and education role models, mentors or e-mentors, work experience providers, governors, donors or fundraisers.

 The academy is keen to contact former students who left recently for further education as well as those in established careers, alumni who live nearby and those who have moved away.
-If you are a former student of Swindon Academy and want to get in touch click here to sign up now and join our Alumni community or alternatively contact Jane Steenstra, Business, Enterprise and Employability Consultant at Swindon Academy on email@example.com
+If you are a former student of Swindon Academy and want to get in touch, sign up and join our Alumni community please click the button below.
+Alternatively, contact Jessica Cook, Careers Officer at Swindon Academy at firstname.lastname@example.org

 Alumni can offer invaluable support in a range of ways, for example as career and educational role models, mentors/e-mentors, work experience providers, governors, or even fundraisers or donors.
 Further details on each of these can be found below.